jeertmans/DiffeRT2d/papers/joss/paper.md

 on higher-level concepts, such as the number of multipath components and the angle of arrival.
-As an object-oriented package with curated default values, constructing a basic RT scenario can be performed in a minimal amount of lines of code while keeping the code extremely expressive.
+As an object-oriented package with curated default values, constructing a basic RT scenario can be performed in a minimal number of lines of code while keeping the code extremely expressive.

 Moreover, DiffeRT2d is designed to maximize its compatibility with the JAX ecosystem.